 Please see below some questions that you may have regarding your child, if you have any questions that are not answered below please email - FIS@doncaster.gov.uk

-The Coronavirus Emergency legislation has given LAs and schools some flexibility on the deadlines for annual reviews.
-Many schools are trying to continue with EHCP annual reviews by telephone and video conferencing, but the current demand on Health and Social Care services may mean they are unable to respond quickly - therefore; some schools will postpone them to a later date.
+Yes.
+The Coronavirus Emergency legislation that gave the council and schools flexibility ended in September 2020, therefore the annual review should be planned and take place.
+However, the format is likely to be different to previous years with schools using telephone and video conferencing.
 If you feel there is an urgent need to amend the provision or placement in the child or young person’s EHC plan, speak to the school and Doncaster SEN Team

 Special Educational Needs please email: firstname.lastname@example.org or call on 01302 737209/737210/737211

-Have there been any changes to the process of appealing?
+Have there been any changes to the process of appeals?

 Courts and tribunals planning and preparation have designed a page which provides advice and guidance for all court and tribunal users during the Coronavirus (COVID-19) outbreak and will be updated when new advice is available Tribunal Guidance